home-assistant/home-assistant.io/source/_includes/installation/operating_system.md

 ### Start up your {{site.installation.types[page.installation_type].board}}

 {% if page.installation_type == 'generic-x86-64' %}

-1. If you used your Desktop system to write to your boot media, install the boot media ({{site.installation.types[page.installation_type].installation_media}}) in the generic-x86-64 system.
-Otherwise, shutdown the live operating system and make sure to remove the USB flash drive you have been using for the live system.
+1. If you used your Desktop system to write the HAOS your boot media, install the boot media ({{site.installation.types[page.installation_type].installation_media}}) in the generic-x86-64 system.

+- If you used a live operating system (e.g. Ubuntu), shutdown the live operating system and make sure to remove the USB flash drive you used for the live system.

 2. Make sure an Ethernet cable is plugged in for network.
 3. Power the system on.

    - Wait for the Home Assistant welcome banner to show up in the console of the generic-x86-64 system.
 {% else %}

 1. Insert the boot media ({{site.installation.types[page.installation_type].installation_media}}) you just created.
 2. Attach an Ethernet cable for network.
 3. Attach the power cable.
 {% endif %}
 4. In the browser of your Desktop system, within a few minutes you will be able to reach your new Home Assistant on <a href="http://homeassistant.local:8123" target="_blank">homeassistant.local:8123</a>.

 - If you are running an older Windows version or have a stricter network configuration, you might need to access Home Assistant at <a href="http://homeassistant:8123" target="_blank">homeassistant:8123</a> or `http://X.X.X.X:8123` (replace X.X.X.X with your {{site.installation.types[page.installation_type].board}}’s IP address).

 {% else %}